asflierl/sglicko2/README.md

 ### Implementing custom games and scoring rules

-Any type `B` can be used in a `RatingPeriod` to represent a game, as long as there is an instance of `ScoringRules[A, B]` is in implicit scope, where `A` is any type you use to identify a player.
+Any type `B` can be used in a `RatingPeriod` to represent a game, as long as there is an instance of `ScoringRules[A, B]` in implicit scope, where `A` is any type you use to identify a player.
 The job of scoring rules is to "explain" what an outcome of a game means "in Glicko-2 terms".
 The Glicko-2 algorithm expects input as three values:

  1. the player that is being rated
  2. their opponent